 Corrosion Science and Engineering - Certificate

-Designed in response to industry demand and the national need in strategic sectors, such as infrastructure renewal, energy (extraction, conversion and transportation), utilities (in particular water), transportation, production and manufacturing.
+The Certificate in Corrosion Science and Engineering was designed in response to industry demand and the national need in strategic sectors, such as infrastructure renewal, energy (extraction, conversion, and transportation), utilities (in particular water), transportation, production, and manufacturing.

 The curriculum incorporates: